Moruroa: History

-The first recorded visit this atoll was Commander Philip Carteret on HMS Swallow in 1767, just a few days after he had discovered Pitcairn Island.
+The first recorded visit to this atoll was Commander Philip Carteret on HMS Swallow in 1767, just a few days after he had discovered Pitcairn Island.
 Carteret named Mururoa "Bishop of Osnaburgh Island".
 In 1792, the British whaler was wrecked here, and it became known as Matilda's Rocks.
 Frederick William Beechey visited it in 1826.

 Early European explorers found that the atoll was not continuously inhabited.
 In 1826 Beechey found it empty.
 A visit in 1832 found "dwellings but no inhabitants".
 A visiting ship in 1834 killed all but three of the inhabitants it found there, and it was unclaimed in 1847.
-It was briefly inhabited by copra workers in the late nineteenth century, and again from 1942 to 1943 and 1950–52, but has had no permanent inhabitation since.
+It was briefly inhabited by copra workers in the late nineteenth century, and again from 1942 to 1943 and 1950–1952, but has had no permanent inhabitation since.